varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 Really quick, let's look under the hood!
 ====

-As we said previously, the `*.action` is used to autogenerate a bunch of other files.
+As we said previously, the `*.action` is used to auto-generate a bunch of other files.
 We can see this if we go down one directory to msg.

 What we'll see is that the `*.action` file is used to generate a bunch of ROS topic messages mapping to states in our action.